Leonardo-Cyber-Security/multilanguage_Leonardo_Services/docs/en/PaaS.md

 - *Process Server* → Process execution engine.
 Manages both human and automated tasks.
 - *Process Portal* → User portal for receiving, executing, or approving tasks.
 - *Performance Data Warehouse (PDW)* → Performance collection and analysis system, stores process execution data and enables historical analysis and real-time monitoring.

-The service is sized for each 8 cores.

 The service offers the following advantages: